About the Director, Helene Atwan

 Atwan has organized and introduced various events for PEN New England and the Boston Book Festival.
 In 2010, she moderated a discussion featuring Justin Cronin, Jennifer Haigh, and Joshua Ferris named “First Time’s a Charm: Life After a Successful Debut Novel.”
 During the 2011 L.L.
 Winship/PEN New England Awards, Atwan introduced the keynote speaker Marilynne Robinson.
 For PEN New England and the John F. Kennedy Library & Museum, Atwan also moderated “A Conversation with Past Hemingway Foundation/PEN Award Winners,” featuring Joshua Ferris, Ha Jin, and Marilynne Robinson.

-Atwan has also been a participant in many writers conferences, including those put on by New England Writers’ Workshop; The Boston University Narrative Train; The Neiman Foundation at Harvard University; the Callaloo Creative Writing Workshops; The Stonecoast program at the University of Southern Maine; GrubStreet writer’s festival the Muse and the Marketplace; Words & Music, a Literary Feast in New Orleans in 2010, 2011, and 2012; and the Tucson Festival of Books.
+Atwan has also been a participant in many writers conferences, including those put on by New England Writers’ Workshop; The Boston University Narrative Train; The Neiman Foundation at Harvard University; the Callaloo Creative Writing Workshops; The Stonecoast program at the University of Southern Maine; GrubStreet writer’s festival the Muse and the Marketplace; Words & Music, a Literary Feast in New Orleans in 2010, 2011, and 2012; the Tucson Festival of Books, and The Miami Book Fair, where she has held public conversations with Bill Ayers and Cornel West.